lihuihui878766/linux/Documentation/riscv/hwprobe.rst

   * :c:macro:`RISCV_HWPROBE_EXT_ZBKX`: The Zbkx extension is supported, as defined in version 1.0 of the Scalar Cryptography ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICBOZ`: The Zicboz extension is supported, as ratified in commit 3dd606f ("Create cmobase-v1.0.pdf") of riscv-CMOs.

   * :c:macro:`RISCV_HWPROBE_EXT_ZKND`: The Zknd extension is supported, as defined in version 1.0 of the Scalar Cryptography ISA extensions.